Philodendron Varieties: 57 Different Types of Philodendron

 Hope Selloum

-Also known as the Lacey Tree, the Hope Selloum plant is a stunning addition to any indoor space.
+Also known as the Lacey Tree, Hope Selloum is a stunning addition to any indoor space.
 It is native to South America and a terrific ornamental plant in warmer climates like Australia, the Philippines, and some select areas within the United States.

 Its leaves have elongated narrow green lobes that grow in all directions from the stem.
-Plant lovers can enjoy the Hope Selloum for 20 years or more with proper care as it rarely goes above five feet tall inside.
+Plant lovers can enjoy Hope Selloum for 20 years or more with proper care as it rarely goes above five feet tall inside.
 Alternatively, the leaves can reach up to four feet long for an impressive display.

 The small white flowers of this Philodendron variety are not abundant and typically do not show until the plant is in maturity, 15 years or more.